 Es a terrain a little more chaotic and rocky than the one traveled until now, but without too much trouble if we follow the milestones and the somewhat trodden path.
 We continue like this, always along the most marked path and we will reach the summit.
 First we will come across the southern peak of Turbina Peak, where we find a booth with radio beacon antenna and the geodesic vertex.
 But we are looking for the northern peak, "the good one" (where there is a white cross), located a few meters beyond, so we continue.
 Once there an irreplaceable impulse forces us to sit down contemplate the coastal rasa: from Ribadesella (West) to Comillas (East).

 And if that show was not enough, let's turn around: Eastern, Central and Western Massif of the Picos de Europa.

-As usual, we take the rigorous photos of everything we see around us.
-We rest a little longer eating a sandwich.
-We enjoy the breeze ...
+As is customary, we take the necessary photos of everything we see around us.
+We rest a little more eating a sandwich.
+We enjoyed the breeze ...

 We only have left go down the same path.
 We descend without haste, because the ground carries some loose stone and causes falls.
 The descent is somewhat demanding by the unevenness and, just as to climb, it is convenient to be in shape.

 We take the AS-345 road that from Arenas de Cabrales goes to Arangas, we pass this locality and in the hill the Cross (430 m.) located between Arangas and Rozagas (kilometer point 6), we will take a small asphalted road that ascends to our left and that a few meters passes next to some abandoned ships that in their time they were part of the extractor complex of iron and manganese ore, present in the Sierra del Cuera.